 While you're in Alberta, don't miss Banff National Park!
 Though the park is known for its skiing, there's plenty more that brings three million visitors to the park every year— to take in the gorgeous scenery, walk, cycle or drive past lakes and glaciers, bighorn sheep and bears.

 3. Check out Rocky Mountain House National Historic Site in Alberta

 Rocky Mountain House National Historic Site provides historical insight with archaeological remains of forts, period costumes, and exhibits informing about the fur trade that helped shape Canada.
-Whether you're hiking, watching bison herd, or sitting around the fire with an Indigenous drummer, this vacation is one you won't forget.
+Whether you're hiking, watching bison herd, or sitting around the fire with a First Nations drummer, this Western Canadian vacation is one you won't forget.